Guide: How To Make The Perfect Restaurant Floor Plan

 Before we get into the core elements that should be included in your floor plan, let's look at the factors that will fuel your layout decisions:

-Customers and brand
+Customers and Brand

 Who is your target customer?
 And who do you envision frequenting your restaurant?
 Is your establishment a quick stop after work?
 If so, you'll want to prioritize a clear path to the counter and ample room to wait for the order.
 Or is it a place to linger over weekend brunch?
 Make the seats comfortable.
 Unsure of who your target customer is?
 Check out this guide on restaurant market research tactics.

 Is your concept located in a busy urban setting with high turnover?
 Make sure your mix of tables allows small parties and solo diners.
 Are you a date night spot?
-Consider the placement of light fixtures to tables for an optimal atmosphere.
+Consider the placement of light fixtures on tables for an optimal atmosphere.
 Set your goals and let them guide decisions that affect aesthetics and ambiance such as décor, lighting, and table set-up.

 Building Codes and Regulations

-The laws affecting your restaurant business can change at any time – note the new regulations on predictive scheduling in some locations.
-That's why you will need to familiarize yourself with federal and local building codes and health department regulations for food service operations.
+The laws affecting your restaurant business can change at any time — note regulations on predictive scheduling in some locations.
+That’s why you will need to familiarize yourself with federal and local building codes and health department regulations for food service operations.

 In most places, you will need to submit your floor plan for approval so that appropriate departments can sign off on operational elements such as maximum occupancy, fire hazards, ventilation, food surface types, sink placement, ventilation, restroom regulations, and more.